henryprecheur/redis-proxy/README.md

 > Loads, stores, and deletes run in amortized constant time.

+The system tracks the next entries to expire via a priority queue (see priority_queue.go).

-Time-based key expiries are triggered by a timer.
-The timer tracks the time to live for the next key to be expired.
-Once the timer is triggered the system removes the corresponding key from the cache and scans the cache to find when the next key to be expired and reset the timer with its expiry time.
-Because it scans the entire cache every time it removes a key this operation’s complexity is O(n) where n is the size of the cache.
-We could reduce the cost of scanning the cache by tracking keys’ expiry time in a [heap][], this would reduce the complexity of the scan to O(log(n)).
+Time-based key expiries are triggered by a timer, it runs every second.
+Once the timer is triggered the system removes the corresponding key from the cache and scans the cache to find when the next key to be expired until there's no key that needs to be removed.
+It uses a [heap][] as a priority list to reduce the complexity of the scan: A linear scan would be O(n), but by using a heap we reduce the complexity to O(log(n))

 [heap]: https://godoc.org/container/heap